 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- In a small saucepan melt the butter over medium high heat.
+- In a small saucepan melt 3 oz unsalted butter over medium high heat.
 Continue cooking until the milk solids fall to the bottom of the pan and turn golden brown.
 Remove the pan from the heat.
 Skim off the foam on the surface and pour the butter into a small bowl, leaving the browned solids in the pan.
-Add the vanilla and set the browned butter aside to cool.
+Add 1 teaspoon vanilla extract and set the browned butter aside to cool.

-- In a mixing bowl, use a hand whisk to combine the almond flour, sugar, all purpose flour and salt.
+- In a mixing bowl, use a hand whisk to combine 4 oz almond flour, 6 oz granulated sugar, 1 ½ oz all purpose flour and ⅛ teaspoon table salt.

-- Use a wooden spoon or spatula to stir in the egg whites.
+- Use a wooden spoon or spatula to stir in 4 large egg whites.
 Mix until there are no lumps.
 Stir in the browned butter.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.